-This knowledge led Amitturmiut to move their winter ilagiit nunagivaktangit from time to time, to give the land time to recuperate.
-The main places within the region were named Usuarjuk, Alarniq, Igloolik, Iqaluit (also named, like the capital of Nunavut, for being a place of many fish), Qaiqsut, Iglurjuat, and Maniqtuuq.
-Iqaluit is located in the northwest of Foxe Basin.
+This knowledge led Ammiturmiut to move their winter ilagiit nunagivaktangit from time to time, to give the land time to recuperate.
+The main places within the region were named Usuarjuk, Alarniq, Igloolik, Iqaluit, Qaigsut, Igluriuat, and Manigtuug.
+Igaluit is located in the northwest of Foxe Basin.
+The word "Iqaluit" in Inuktitut means "place of many fishes," consequently many geographical places throughout Nunavut are known as Iqaluit.

-FARLY CONTACTS
+EARLY CONTACTS

 The first documented visit by Europeans to Foxe Basin was in 1822-23, when English captains Parry and Lyon sailed their Royal Navy vessels HMS Fury and HMS Hecla into the basin.
-Later, in 1867 and then in 1868, American explorer Charles Hall travelled to the area to investigate the fate of the missing Third Franklin Expedition.7 Both times, Hall travelled by dogsled north through Repulse Bay along the coastline.
+Later, in 1867 and then in 1868, American explorer Charles Hall travelled to the area to investigate the fate of the missing Third Franklin Expedition.
+Both times, Hall travelled by dogsled north through Repulse Bay along the coastline.
 Most other early visitors to the area reached northern Foxe Basin overland through Arctic Bay or Pond Inlet because the water route to the area was often dangerous, and at times impassable, due to thick pack ice.
-An early Canadian gallunaat encounter occurred in 1913 when Alfred Tremblay, a member of Captain Joseph Bernier's expedition, travelled to northern Foxe Basin by dog team during a survey of the economic mineral potential of the Baffin Region.8 While these explorers demonstrate early points of contact between Inuit and gallunaat, the events also hold as memorable encounters integrated in Amitturmiut stories and histories.9
+An early Canadian Qallunaat encounter occurred in 1913 when Alfred Tremblay, a member of Captain Joseph Bernier's expedition, travelled to northern Foxe Basin by dog team during a survey of the economic mineral potential of the Baffin Region.
+While these explorers demonstrate early points of contact between Inuit and Qallunaat, the events also hold as memorable encounters integrated in Ammiturmiut stories and histories.

-Unlike most Inuit in the Baffin Region, Amitturmiut had to travel great distances to have direct contact with the whaling ships working in the Eastern Arctic from 1820 until the early twentieth century.
-Despite this, trade goods and hunting implements introduced by whalers were obtained by the Amitturmiut through trade with the Tununirmiut of northern Baffin Island and the Aivilingmiut at Repulse Bay.
+Unlike most Inuit in the Baffin Region, Ammiturmiut had to travel great distances to have direct contact with the whaling ships working in the Eastern Arctic from 1820 until the early twentieth century.
+Despite this, trade goods and hunting implements introduced by whalers were obtained by the Ammiturmiut through trade with the Tununirmiut of northern Baffin Island and the Aivilingmiut at Repulse Bay.

 The next significant contact came about during the scientific explorations of the 1920s.
-In 1922, the Fifth Thule Expedition, a party of Danish and Greenlandic scientists, ethnographers, and a mineralogist, led by Knud Rasmussen, entered Foxe Basin from Repulse Bay.
-The expedition stayed in the region until 1923, collecting information on settlement patterns and seasonal activities.10 The seventh volume of the series, titled Intellectual Culture of the Iglulik Eskimos, included a printed set of Inuit stories, poems, and customs recorded for the first time.
-11 Rasmussen's understanding of Inuit life provided a particularly sympathetic and richly nuanced interpretation of Inuit culture.
-The works of Mathiassen on material culture and Rasmussen on the intellectual culture of the Iglulingmiut are standard references for ethnographers interested in the life of Amitturmiut and Iglulingmiut before sustained contact with traders and missionaries.12
+In 1922, the Fifth Thule Expedition, a party of Danish and Greenlandic scientists, ethnographers, and a mineralogist, led by Knud

+Rasmussen, entered Foxe Basin from Repulse Bay.
+The expedition stayed in the region until 1923, collecting information on settlement patterns and seasonal activities.
+The seventh volume of the series, titled Intellectual Culture of the Iglulik Eskimos, included a printed set of Inuit stories, poems, and customs recorded for the first time.
+Rasmussen's understanding of Inuit life provided a particularly sympathetic and richly nuanced interpretation of Inuit culture.
+The works of Mathiassen on material culture and Rasmussen on the intellectual culture of the Iglulingmiut are standard references for ethnographers interested in the life of Ammiturmiut and Iglulingmiut before sustained contact with traders and missionaries.